Processing

 ---|---|---|

-input_value | Input | Objects to which Metadata should be added |
+input_value | Input | Objects to which Metadata should be added. |

-text_in | User Text | Text input; the value will be in the 'text' attribute of the Data object.
+text_in | User Text | Text input; the value is contained in the 'text' attribute of the Data object.
 Empty text entries are ignored. |

-metadata | Metadata | Metadata to add to each object |
+metadata | Metadata | Metadata to add to each object. |

-remove_fields | Fields to Remove | Metadata fields to remove |
+remove_fields | Fields to Remove | Metadata fields to remove. |

 Outputs